Reviews You Can Rely On

 What is an IPX Rating?

-IP or 'ingress protection' ratings describe how well an electronic device's external casing can keep out potentially damaging foreign material, namely dust and water.
+Ingress protection (IP) ratings describe how well an electronic device's external casing can keep out potentially damaging foreign material, namely dust and water.
 Most Bluetooth speakers that have an IP rating have one of the IPX variety.
-This refers to waterproofness, with the 'X' being a placeholder for where the dust rating would normally go, but we haven't come across a speaker that has an official rating for dust.
+This refers to waterproofing, with the 'X' placeholder for where the dust rating would normally go.

-While there isn't a specific governing body that corroborates all IPX ratings, including such a rating on a product does have potential legal consequences, opening up a manufacturer to lawsuits if their product does not perform accordingly.
-Therefore you can rest assured that most manufacturers will only apply an IPX rating if they are confident their product can cut the mustard.
+While there isn't a specific governing body that corroborates all IP ratings, including such a rating on a product does have potential legal consequences, opening up a manufacturer to lawsuits if their product does not perform accordingly.
+So, you can rest assured that most manufacturers will only apply an IP rating if they are confident their product can cut the mustard.

-- IPX4: This is the first rating that offers any practical water protection.
+• IPX4: This is the first rating that offers any practical water protection.
 IPX4 devices can withstand splashes of water from any direction.
-Cannonball away my friend, cannonball away (the Bose SoundLink Color II has an IPX4 rating).

-- IPX5: Devices can withstand not only splashes but pressurized streams of water.
-Sure, it's unlikely that you'll be squirting your speaker with a turkey baster, but it does provide extra peace of mind (the Anker SoundCore 2 has an IPX5 rating).
+• IPX5: Devices can withstand not only splashes but pressurized streams of water.
+Sure, it's unlikely that you'll be squirting your speaker with a turkey baster, but it does provide extra peace of mind.

-- IPX6: Devices can withstand even high pressured streams of water, so now you can squirt your speaker with a giant turkey baster.
+• IPX6: Devices can withstand even high-pressure streams of water, so now you can squirt your speaker with a giant turkey baster.

-- IPX7: This is truly waterproof.
+• IPX7: This is truly waterproof.
 IPX7 devices can be fully submerged in up to one meter of water for 30 minutes.
-This is the rating you'll want if you regularly take your speaker on boats or in the shower (the UE Boom 2, the UE Roll 2, and the JBL Charge 3 all have IPX7 ratings).
+This is the rating you'll want if you regularly take your speaker on boats or in the shower.

-The lesson to be learned here is to not expect audio nirvana from these speakers.
-They will never match the audio quality of soundbars and speaker systems that you would have in a standard home audio system.
+The lesson to be learned here is not to expect audio nirvana from these speakers.
+They will almost never match the audio quality of soundbars and speaker systems that you would have in a standard home audio system.
 However, they allow you and some friends to share music in beautiful locations, which can make up for any shortcomings in sound quality.
-In our testing most of the speakers were able to barely fill the testing apartment with sound and it wasn't too hard to drown the music out when standing far from the speaker.
+In our testing, most of the speakers barely filled our 1200-square-foot home with sound.
 Nevertheless, they were still plenty loud enough for a group of friends hanging out.